girafe-ai/msai-probability/Syllabus.md

 # MSAI Probability Syllabus

-For this course, we'll be closely following the excellent textbook **_"Introduction to Probability"_** by Joseph K. Blitzstein and Jessica Hwang, but we won't be limited by its contents.
+For this course, we'll be closely following the excellent textbook **_"Introduction to Probability"_** by Joseph K. Blitzstein and Jessica Hwang (get it [here](https://yadi.sk/i/akh36zxEw7EUyQ)), but we won't be limited by its contents.

 Below I tried to mark the key points (that is, obligatory to know) of the program **in bold**